piccoli/PP-LaTeX/README.md

 PP-LaTeX
 ========

-LaTeX class for the accepted standard for thesis&#39; and dissertations at PPGCC/PUCRS, Brazil
+LaTeX class for the accepted standard for theses and dissertations at PPGCC/PUCRS, Brazil